ropensci/beastier/faq.md

 The current logo shows a hippo, 'quite a formidable beast', also shown intimidatingly big for the R logo.
-The hippo is drawn by Jose Scholten, who kindly allowed her work to be used for free, by attribution.
+The hippo is drawn by Jose Scholte, who kindly allowed her work to be used for free, by attribution.

 ## How did you convert the fuzzy white background to one single color?